Nikhil277/ReactNativeTemplate/README.md

 - [ ] add test cases for api
 - [ ] add a detail page
-- [ ] integrate any one redux middlewares
+- [ X ] integrate any one redux middlewares
 - [ ] add fastlane and configure for white-labeling

 ### Troubleshooting in RN version 64